astronomer/airflow-guides/guides/airflow-decorators.md

 ## Astro Project Decorators

 The [`astro` library](https://github.com/astro-projects/astro) provides decorators and modules that allow data engineers to think in terms of data transformations rather than Airflow concepts when writing DAGs.
-The goal is to allow DAG writers to focus on defining *execution* logic, without having to worry about orchestration logic.
+The goal is to allow DAG writers to focus on defining *execution* logic without having to worry about orchestration logic.

 The library contains SQL and dataframe decorators that greatly simplify your DAG code and allow you to directly define tasks without boilerplate operator code.
-It also allows you to transition seamlessly between SQL and Python for transformations, without having to explicitly pass data between tasks or convert the results of queries to dataframes and vice versa.
+It also allows you to transition seamlessly between SQL and Python for transformations without having to explicitly pass data between tasks or convert the results of queries to dataframes and vice versa.
 For a full description of functionality, check out the [repo Readme](https://github.com/astro-projects/astro).

-To use the `astro` library, you need to install the `astro-projects` package in your Airflow environment, and enable pickling (`AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True`).
+To use the `astro` library, you need to install the `astro-projects` package in your Airflow environment and enable pickling (`AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True`).

-To show `astro` in action, we'll take a simple ETL example.
+To show `astro` in action, we'll use a simple ETL example.
 We have data on adoptions from two different animal shelters that we need to aggregate, clean, transform, and append to a reporting table.
 Some of these tasks are better suited to SQL, and some to Python, but we can easily combine both using `astro` functions.
 The DAG looks like this:

 ```python
 from airflow.decorators import dag